yongyanghz/yongyanghz.github.io/_posts/2019-11-11-Six-Coins-Weighing-Problem.md

 ---

-[^Notice: ]: This interesting math problem is from an interview of mine, if any suspected infringement of knowledge property,  please contact me via email.
+[^Declaration]: This interesting math problem is from an interview of mine, if any suspected infringement of knowledge property,  please contact me via email.

 ## Problem Description